If you’re googling ‘how to cool down resin,’ it means you have one of two things going on.

 But, before we get into that, let’s talk about resin and why resin gets hot to begin with.

-In the case of two-part epoxy resin kits, there is a Part A bottle, the resin, and the Part B bottle, the hardener.
+In the case of two-part epoxy resin kits, there is a Part A (resin) and the Part B (hardener).
 The two chemicals don’t do anything by themselves, but when mixed together, the combination builds heat.
 This heat is what causes the resin to cure or harden.
-Feeling your resin get warm is perfectly normal.
+So, feeling your resin get warm is perfectly normal and necessary.

 Resin reactions are mass-dependent.
-The more that is mixed together, the more heat is produced.
-That heat builds upon itself and can heat up more quickly than expected.
-The resin may harden before you have a chance to pour it into your mold or coat your artwork surface.
+The more resin you mix, the more heat it produces.
+That heat builds upon itself and can speed up the reaction.
+Your resin may harden before you can pour it into your resin mold or coat your artwork surface.

-After the resin and hardener mixture warms up and the resin solidifies, the mixture will start to cool.
+After the mixture warms up and solidifies, it will cool.
 If the resin heats up too much, it will cool off too quickly.
-Resin can’t move and shift with the quickly cooling temperature and will crack to release the tension.
+The resin can’t move and shift with the rapidly cooling temperature.
+It will crack to release the tension.

-While rare, if resin gets too hot and is mixed in something other than mixing cups for resin, it can melt the container and possibly start a fire.
-It’s always a reasonable safety precaution to have a metal can and a fire extinguisher nearby if your resin overheats and starts smoking.
+While rare, if resin gets too hot and is mixed in something that isn’t heat-safe, it can melt the container and start a fire.
+It’s why you should have a metal can and a fire extinguisher nearby whenever you’re resin crafting.